Carpet vs. Laminate: Choosing the Best Floor for You

 You can really go in any direction you want.
 Looking for a super-soft floor in a low-traffic area?
 Think about going with a wool cut pile.
 Need to carpet a high-traffic, high-wear area like an indoor-outdoor hallway?
 Think about nylon or polyester loop pile.
 It’s all up to you.

 Laminate is easier to recommend for specific applications.
 Because of its multi-layer construction, it can be used in humid environments—though as we said before, it’s not usually waterproof.
 Plus, the wear layer can get very slippery when wet, so it’s not great for mudrooms.
-For that, we’d recommend something like vinyl plank or LVT.
+For that, we’d recommend something vinyl (today’s best vinyl flooring choices can easily stand up to mud easily).

 Maintaining and repairing carpet and laminate

-As with all things flooring, everything comes down to the specific products you choose.
+As with all things flooring, the maintenance needs of carpet vs. laminate depend on the specific products you choose.
 But overall, laminate is thought to be easier to maintain and repair than carpet.
 Laminate can be wiped clean, mopped, swept, you name it.
 Depending on your carpet of choice, though, you’ll have to vacuum or even steam it to get dirt out.

 Similarly, laminate is easy to repair given that it’s a modular floor.
 If something gets damaged, you can often swap out a plank or two—whereas with carpet, you’d have to cut out and replace an entire section (or just replace the carpet as a whole).
 But again—and we know, we’ve said this over and over—it all depends on the specific product.